 DISTRIBUTION LIST

-Copies of this system-specific supplement (to work in conjunction with the Corporate Emergency Management Plan) are disseminated according to the following distribution lists.
-Overall responsibility for the distribution of the Plan rests with the Emergency Management (EM) Team.
+Copies of this site-specific section work in conjunction with the Corporate Emergency Management Plan and are distributed according to the following distribution list.
+Overall responsibility for the distribution of the manuals rests with the Emergency Management (EM) Team.